Corporate governance

 Corporate responsibility

-Our vision “Rooted in nature – farming the ocean for a better future” demonstrates the commitment to corporate responsibility by operating profitably and sustainably in a manner that conforms with fundamental ethical norms and respect for the individual, the society and the environment.
+Grieg Seafood believes that strong corporate governance is an essential element in achieving our overall objectives and acting as a responsible organization.
+Our vision “Rooted in nature – farming the ocean for a better future” demonstrates our commitment to corporate responsibility by operating profitably and sustainably in a manner that conforms with fundamental ethical norms and respect for the individual, society and the environment.

 The Board of Directors is committed to sound corporate governance, and our governance structure helps enable the Board to fulfill its fiduciary duties to our shareholders and helps ensure our long-term success.